psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 ```

 Some readers could ask: Pavels, what should I do if I need 2 or more containers in a test?
-No worries my friend, I have a solution.
+No worries my friends, I have a solution.

 ## Multiple container test
 Sometimes you want to run several containers in one test suite.